Toy Poodle Health Issues & Care Guide

 Health Overview

-The Toy Poodle is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Toy Poodle lives a long, healthy life.
+Relatively healthy with good longevity.
+Progressive retinal atrophy is the most significant genetic concern, but DNA testing allows responsible breeders to eliminate it from their lines., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Toy Poodle lives a long, healthy life.

 Common Health Conditions